oploninja/fff/README.md

 ```

 * To run tests with report generated from '.tests' folder
-** Subject of change - will require to run within the "tests" and "test:vrt" commands
 ```
-npx nightwatch --reporter html-reporter.js
+npx nightwatch --reporter html-reporter.js  //Subject of change - will require to run within the "tests" and "test:vrt" commands
 ```

 * To run visual regression tests from '.vrt-tests' folder